VarphiCSC363/varphi_developers_guide/README.md

 Please see the `examples` directory for more examples:

 * `add1.vp`: The addition-by-one example demonstrated in this guide.
-Input/output convention is the Varphi unary representation of numbers (so 0 is a valid input).
+Input/output convention is the Varphi Unary Representation of numbers (so 0 is a valid input).
 * `add.vp`: Add any two inputs together.
 Input/output convention is the unary representation of numbers (so 0 is not a valid input).
 * `nonnegative_subtraction`: Given two numbers on the input tape, subtracts the second number from the first.
 Input/output convention is the unary representation of numbers (so 0 is not a valid input).
 * `mult2.vp`: Given a nonnegative input, multiplies it by 2.
 Input/output convention is the unary representation of numbers (so 0 is not a valid input).